knud/SimpleCommand/README.md

 `$make hex`

-For the Dongle, I recommend using [nRF Connect](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop) to program it.
+For the Dongle, I recommend using [nRF Connect](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop) to program it with the resulting hex file.

 The result can be tested using the iOS app from [knud/SimpleBLECommander](https://github.com/knud/SimpleBLECommander)
 ## Issues

-The LED definitions for pca10059 are not set up correctly, so nothing visible happens on the Dongle when it receives commands.
+Please post them to the repo.